 One of the most frequently contested matters in a divorce case is the division of assets.
 Some couples are able to distribute their assets fairly by coming to an agreement outside of court.
 When parties cannot agree to issues of property distribution, the matter must be litigated.
 If property distribution is a contested matter in your divorce, it is essential to have the guidance of a skilled legal team who can fight for your rights.
-Paone Zaleski & Murray is committed to providing you with the quality legal services you need.
-If you need assistance with your divorce, contact Paone Zaleski & Murray to schedule a consultation.
+Our division of assets attorneys are here to guide you through the process ahead.

 In New Jersey, marital property is divided in a process known as equitable distribution.
 There is a common misconception that property is divided equally in a divorce.
 Equitable distribution really means that property is divided in a fair and just manner.
 While sometimes this can mean an equal division of assets, often, property can be divided in a disproportionate manner.
 The court will determine what is equitable based on these and other factors, including:

 Before the court can divide property, it will have to determine which property is marital and which is exempt from equitable distribution.
 Marital property is usually an asset acquired during the course of the marriage.
 On the other hand, exempt property is an asset that was usually acquired prior to the marriage.
 Exempt property can also include gifts, and inheritances that were not commingled with the other marital assets.
 In some cases, determining whether the property is marital or exempt can be very complicated.
 It is important to have the skill of an experienced attorney help you with these matters.